 Binary Options – Types & Classifications

-On this page, we’ll describe the most common binary options types.
+On this section, we’ll describe the most common binary option trades.
 You’ll learn how traders are using them to carve out profits of up to 80 percent or more (sometimes, much more).
 Along the way, it helps to keep in mind that “binary” means “one or the other.”
 This concept is applied consistently in the various types of binary options you’ll encounter.
 Lastly, we’ll provide a short list of reputable binary options brokers that offer access to the instrument types you’ll learn about below.

 There are a number of different classifications of binary options trades.
 All of these trades have that basic definition in common, but differ based on a number of elements including the type of payout and the conditions of the trade.
 These days the newest trend and online trading is binary options.
 Many companies online promise you can make a lot of money trading binary options, but what are they?